catalystneuro/cohen-u01-to-nwb/src/kim_lab_to_nwb/conversion_notes.md

 y_cor: shape=(17, 3)
 ```

 What are the three things, vertices?
+So the ROIs are triangles.